 There are a few vendors of desktop close-range photogrammetry systems.
 PhotoModeler has one of the longest histories, and the PhotoModeler products have been developed over many years with a great deal of customer input.

-Many of the photogrammetry systems available from other vendors focus on drone and UAV work.
-While PhotoModeler has great capabilities to work with drone photos (esp. in construction, mining, stock volumes, and public safety / forensics), it has many other capabilities these other packages do not have.
+Many of the photogrammetry systems available from other vendors focus on small object modeling or drone photography.
+While PhotoModeler has great capabilities and works with drone photos (esp. in public safety / forensics), it has many other capabilities these other packages do not have.
+PhotoModeler's focus is on accurate measurement for useful fabrication and forensic tasks.

 Where can I find articles, papers and additional information on PhotoModeler?